evvic/wether/README.md

 3. Data

 The future provider runs an async function which performs the API call for the weather/forecast data, and returns a Future value wrapped in one of the 3 states; so while it is being listened to in the widget tree, the appropriate Widget will appear.
 For both screens, the error and loading state look the same, and will be showed below.

-being a page displaying the error message with a refresh button, and just a centered loading icon, respectively.
-However, both error and loading state have an alternative sub state.

 ## Loading screen state